syrop/syrop.github.io/_posts/2019-04-18-mvvm-and-coroutines.markdown

 ## The project

-The project discussed in the present article is [MVP][mvvm-project].
+The project discussed in the present article is [MVVM][mvvm-project].

 I overwrote the code discussed in the [previous article][mvvm-article], but you can still watch the git history to see which changes exactly I made.